"Spider-Man: Far from Home" Introduces a Timely and Terrifying Villain to the MCU

-With their combined brain power and Beck’s charisma, the think tank of Stark Industries cast offs developed a drone powered, holographic system, which they used to fabricate elaborate global disasters and fool the world into believing that Mysterio was the hero the world needs to beat back this new Elemental threat.
+With their combined brain power and Beck’s charisma, the think tank of Stark Industries cast offs developed a drone powered, holographic projection system, which they effectively used to fabricate elaborate global disasters, fooling the world into believing that Mysterio was the hero the world needs to beat back this new Elemental threat.

 The MCU’s iteration of Mysterio is an absolutely terrifying villain, but not because he’s as maniacal or malicious as Thanos or Thor: Ragnarok's Hela.
 He’s a villain that should be very recognizable because he’s a product of our world, our fears, and our inability to discern fact from fiction or what’s real from what’s fake anymore.

 He forces Peter to question everything about reality, even his friends and those he trusts; and he fools the world into thinking he’s the hero while making his enemy (Spider-Man) the villain in the public eye, all with just a few doctored images, keystrokes, and careful editing.

 As a brilliant scientist, Beck became disillusioned with the world because the world no longer listened to smart people anymore.
 Today, those with the most power and influence have become the wealthiest, most notorious, and the ones with the most followers on Twitter, Instagram, or YouTube.